imatic/data-bundle/Resources/doc/Operations/Commands.rst

 Imatic\\Bundle\\DataBundle\\Data\\Driver\\DoctrineDBAL\\Command\\EditHandler
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-- used to update existing rows in db table
+- Used to update existing rows in db table.
-- alias: ``imatic_data.doctrine_dbal.generic_edit``
+- Alias: ``imatic_data.doctrine_dbal.generic_edit``
-- parameters
+- Parameters:

   - ``id`` - id of the row we want to update.
 It's associative array where keys are column names and values are their values.
   - ``table`` - name of the table we want to update data in
   - ``data`` - data we want to update in table.
 It's associative array where keys are column names and values are the actual data for the columns.

-- result
+- Result:

   - this handler doesn't return any result